icon-project/icon-project.github.io/docs/audit_checklist.md

 ## Timeout
 SCORE function must return fairly immediately.
 Blockchain is not for any long-running operation.
-For example, if you implement token airdrop to many users, do not iterate over all users in a single function, handle each airdop separately instead..
+For example, if you implement token airdrop to many users, do not iterate over all users in a single function.
+Handle each or partial airdrop(s) one by one instead.

 ```python

 # Bad